clearbrain/clearbrain-data-science-challenge-youdar/work_notes/work_notes.md

 We do not have info on the actual user (such as user account)
 We do not have dates in the data, so we can't look at the change over time

+I would do couple of models (Only very brifly.
+Will not spend to much time)
-What I would do is try to predict `converted = 1`
+One model create a new `target` feature as described below, and another just diredtly try and predict `converted = 1`

-and see what features are important.
-Try to understand what drive the conversion, rather than directly predict the conversion rate.
+Typically I would do a quick model and see what features are important just to try and see if I can get initial understanding of what drive the conversion.
+By predicting conversion we can calculate rather than the predicted conversion rate.
-In this way, once there is a model, you can test how changing feature effect conversion and
+Once we have a model, we can test how changing feature effect conversion and
 then calculate the conversion rate.

-I will do several thing (if I were to actually do the work):
+I would have done several things:
 - Just ot get better understanding of the data I will run some clustering algorithm (k-means)
    Just to see if there is something we can see that can help with creating good features
 - I would have like to do couple of models